Jacobian-Aware Posterior Sampling for Inverse Problems: Jacobian-Aware Posterior Sampling

-This formulation makes explicit that posterior information affects both the intermediate estimate $\hat{x}_0(x_t,t)$ (implicitly, through $\epsilon_\theta$) and the projection back to $t{-}1$ via an effective noise that interpolates the predicted noise and fresh randomness.
-In contrast, most methods directly add $\xi_t\,g(y,x_t)$ to DDIM, without explicitly accounting for the factor $\gamma_t$~\citep{chung2022diffusion, song2023pseudoinverse}, while others heuristically modify DDIM’s injected noise estimate~\citep{garber2024image,zhu2023denoising}.
+This formulation makes explicit that posterior information affects the sample through the \textbf{time-step coefficient} $\gamma_t$.
+In contrast, most direct methods add the likelihood surrogate directly to the update without accounting for this factor \citep{chung2022diffusion, song2023pseudoinverse}, while proximal methods often modify the noise estimate heuristically \citep{garber2024image,zhu2023denoising}.